 Materials include stringing medium, clasp, and findings.

 On a case by case basis.
-The minimum repair fee: $5 + materials
+The minimum repair fee is $5 + materials

 In all cases the materials to be used and the final price will be discussed and confirmed with the customer before the repair begins.